loader

 Emily ClyburnLegends of King Arthur

 My Final Major Project is based on the King Arthur legends and is intended for use in a theatre production.
-I took my inspiration from pre-Raphaelite art and fantasy films like Lord of the Rings.
+I took my inspiration from pre-raphaelite art and fantasy films like Lord of The Rings.
 I worked a lot with natural materials that would have been available in the medieval era.
 My work includes hand embossed and dyed leather items as well as metal link chain mail.
 These are paired with wool, fur, and cotton fabric.

 Email: Emlish.made@gmail.com